tanmayb123/Swift-Databases---With-Search-Bar/README.md

 List of new features:
   - Search Bar
-  - That's it, Tim (more may be coming soon)!

 In order to use it:

 1. Create the database and table on your website's phpMyAdmin section.
-2. Modify the PHP End from swift databases part 1, to match your database (link: )
+2. Modify the PHP End from swift databases part 1, to match your database (link: https://github.com/tanmayb123/Database-App)
 3. Modify the iOS End from here, to match your PHP and Database.
 4. Done!
 Try it out, should work.
 If you have any questions, suggestions etc., just contact me at: tajymany@gmail.com